cosmos/sdk-tutorials/academy/xl-cosmjs/intro.md

 <HighlightBox type="synopsis">

-Build applications that interact with Cosmos blockchains with CosmJS.
+CosmJS allows you to build applications that interact with Cosmos blockchains.

 In this section: